WesScivetti/snacs/README.md

 ## How to Use

 You can use this repo to do multiple things, primarily:
- - Train new models on existing snacs annotated data
+ - Train new models on existing SNACS annotated data
  - Run existing models on new annotated or unannotated data

 We will start by going over how to run an existing model if you would like to generate predictions on a new file.

 ## Data Preprocessing

 If you would like to run an existing model, you need to have data in the conllulex file format.
 This is an extension of the CoNLL-U format that is used for SNACS annotations.
-The actual CoNLL-ULex format contains rich information (see [this link](https://github.com/nert-nlp/streusle/blob/master/CONLLULEX.md) for details), but you will just need a shell with the appropriate columns for the script to run correctly.
+The actual CoNLL-U-Lex format contains rich information (see [this link](https://github.com/nert-nlp/streusle/blob/v4.7.1/CONLLULEX.md) for details), but you will just need a shell with the appropriate columns for the script to run correctly.
 To generate such a file, please run preprocess.py in the following way:

 ```bash